|

 leather is "top grain" and "corrected grain" which

-are re-finished leathers.
+are refinished leathers.
 These are lower quality than full grain leather

-but more practicel.
+but more practical.

 Back to top of document